How to Save Money on Your Homestead!

 Are you wondering how to make ends meet?
 Do you spend time searching for ways to make extra cash from your homestead?
 I’ve been there, believe me!
 I’ve researched ways of earning money on a small farm or homestead.
 I enjoy reading posts with great ideas for doing just that!
 But this post isn’t about earning money…it’s about saving money.

-Check out my friend AnnMarie’s post 85 Ways to Make Money on the Homestead
+Check out my post How to Make Money from Your Homestead – 101 Ideas to Earn an Income

 A Penny Saved is Better Than a Penny Earned!